In this section

 Not all measures will be available all of the time, and therefore it is recommended that members of the UBC community understand and practice them in a risk-aware manner, guided by their comfort and Public Health Recommendations.

 Behavioural considerations each offer a layer of protection against communicable diseases.
 Some behaviours are used routinely, such as handwashing and respiratory etiquette, while others may be added when communicable disease risk is elevated (wearing masks, distancing).
+Wearing masks in public indoor settings is not required by public health but a personal choice.
+Please be kind and respectful of an individual’s choice if they choose to wear a mask.
 Learn more about UBC’s response strategy.

 Vaccines have proven to greatly reduce, and even eliminate, many infectious diseases that once killed or harmed people.
 Vaccines lower your chance of catching certain diseases, and/or experiencing a serious outcome from disease.
 Vaccines also lower your chance of spreading disease, which protects people in the community who are unable to be vaccinated.
 Being sure you are up-to-date on your routine vaccinations, getting annual flu shots and being fully vaccinated against COVID-19, are ways to protect yourself and others from preventable infections.
 A list of vaccines recommended for all adults is provided by Immunize BC.
 Learn more about UBC’s response strategy.